fiendskrah/finalcapstone/README.md

 ### 3) Sort lcff funding data
 [File location and information](https://ias.cde.ca.gov/lcffsnapshot/lcff.aspx) the lcff dataframe has a number of issues.
 There are more entries in the lcff DF than in the district GDF we want to merge it with.
 The county code number is not consistent with FIPS codes, ruling it out as a shared 'merging' collumn.
 We might be able to use the Local Educational Agency or the District Code.
 Additionally, there are several funding sources in the lcff dataframe, we need to understand which are relevant to the study.

+Unduplicated count of pupils who (1) are English learners, (2) meet income or categorical eligibility requirements for free or reduced-price meals under the National School Lunch Program, or (3) are foster youth.
+“Unduplicated count” means that each pupil is counted only once even if the pupil meets more than one of these criteria (EC sections 2574(b)(2) and 42238.02(b)(1)).

 *What is 'Total LCFF Floor'?*